MontealegreLuis/phuml/docs/format.md

 You might get an output different from the screenshots in this documentation.
 Some Graphviz versions do not support some HTML tags like `<i>`, `<b>`, etc.

-For more information about the support for different HTML tags in Graphviz, read [here][1].
+For more information about the support for different HTML tags in Graphviz, read [here][shapes].

 ## Running the commands from the container